-Research identifies productive struggle as an essential component of effective mathematics classrooms resulting from opportunities for students to attempt solving problems that target new and unfamiliar concepts (Boaler & Dweck, 2016; Preiss & Sternberg, 2010; Warshauer, 2014; Hattie, 2017, p.
+Research identifies productive struggle as an essential component of effective mathematics classrooms (Boaler & Dweck, 2016; Preiss & Sternberg, 2010; Warshauer, 2014) which arises when teachers include opportunities for students to attempt solving problems that target concepts that are new to them, rather than limiting those opportunities to tasks with familiar/known skills (Hattie, 2017, p.
 117).
 Drawing on the idea that students need to engage in thinking that has some perplexity, confusion, or doubt (Dewey, 1933), Hiebert and Grouws (2007) describe productive struggle as "the intellectual effort students expend to make sense of mathematical concepts, to figure out something that is not immediately apparent" (p.
 387).
+In a study of ninth-grade students, Kapur (2014) also defined the notion of productive failure, which, similarly to productive struggle, notes the importance of students' failure to generate correct solutions.
+However, this failure, if generated through the activation of students' prior knowledge, "can be productive in preparing them to learn better from the subsequent instruction that follows" (p.
+1009).

-However, research on productive struggle points to a certain tension between what we know is best for learners and our natural inclination to reduce discomfort and difficulty for them (Seeley, 2016, p.
+When defining productive struggle, it is important to note what it does not mean.
+Productive struggle should not result in unnecessary frustration derived from overly difficult tasks or challenges that are not mathematically appropriate or useful (Hiebert and Grouws, 2007; Warshauer, 2014).
+The goal is to allow students to engage in math thinking that causes some cognitive dissonance or disequilibrium but is within the students' current ability to reason.
+However, research on productive struggle points to a certain tension between what we know is best for learners and what is a natural inclination to reduce discomfort and difficulty for them (Seeley, 2016, p.
 22).
-When teachers perceive students' struggles, or their inability to answer a problem correctly at first, as a reason to "rescue" them by explaining the solution, they ultimately detract from the opportunity for students to tighten their grasp of new mathematical ideas through experiential learning (NCTM 2014, p.
+Teachers can perceive student struggle or delay in arriving at correct answers as a reason to "rescue" students and show them an effective procedure too soon, ultimately to the detriment of students' learning and conceptual understanding of new mathematical ideas (NCTM 2014, p.
 48).
 Research has shown that "students' struggles with learning mathematics are often viewed as a problem and cast in a negative light in mathematics classrooms" (Hiebert & Wearne, 1993; Borasi, 1996), which harms both engagement and learning outcomes.
-Allowing productive struggle to become an integral part of learning environments normalizes it, thereby transforming the occasional mistake into a natural and positive part of progressing toward understanding.
+Allowing productive struggle to become an integral part of learning environments encourages struggle and occasional mistakes to become a natural and positive part of progressing toward understanding.